nbielak/studyguidenotes/algorithms.md

     only used for vertices not included in MST

     key value for these vertices indicate the minimum weight edges connecting them

+# Kruskal MST Algorithm

+MST has v - 1 edges
+    v = # of vertices in graph

+Steps
+    sort all edges in non-decreasing order of their weighty

+    pick smallest edge
+        if forms a cycle with the spanning tree discard
+        else
+            include the edge

+    repeat until there are v-1 edges in the spanning tree

+step 2 uses union find alg